autocrossblog/autocrossblog.github.io/_posts/2011-05-07-color-for-the-wrap-has-been-decided.md

 description: Follow our 350z's transformation with matte black vinyl, chosen by Facebook poll.
 Complete with a time-lapse video by the end of June.
 ---

-A week ago I posted a â€œquestion" on Facebook to see what color we should wrap the 350z in.
+A week ago I posted a "question" on Facebook to see what color we should wrap the 350z in.

 Well it looks like the final tally is 31/13/13